ZelinXu2000/SKI-HL/README.md

-# SKI-HL Spatial Knowledge-Infused Hierarchical Learning: An Application in Flood Mapping on Earth Imagery (SIGSPATIAL '23)
+# Spatial Knowledge-Infused Hierarchical Learning: An Application in Flood Mapping on Earth Imagery (SIGSPATIAL '23)
 This repository contains the official implementation of the paper.